For the Removal of Unwanted Guests

 About the Author

 A.C.
-Wise’s short fiction has appeared in publications such as Clarkesworld, Tor.com, and the Best Horror of the Year Volume 10, among other places.
-She has two collections published with Lethe Press, and a weird fiction novella forthcoming from Broken Eye Books.
-Her work has been a finalist for the Lambda Literary Award, and winner of the Sunburst Award.
-In addition to her fiction, she contributes a monthly review column to Apex Magazine, and the Women to Read and Non-Binary Authors to Read series to The Book Smugglers.
+Wise’s fiction has appeared in publications such as Uncanny, Shimmer, and the Best Horror of the Year Volume 10, among other places.
+She has two collections published with Lethe Press, and a novella published by Broken Eye Books.
+Her work has won the Sunburst Award for Excellence in Canadian Literature of the Fantastic, as well as twice more being a finalist for the award, twice being a finalist for the Nebula Award, and being a finalist for the Lambda Literary Award.
+In addition to her fiction, she contributes the Women to Read and Non-Binary Authors to Read series to The Book Smugglers.

 About the Narrator